Generalized Tangent Kernel: A Unified Geometric Foundation for Natural Gradient and Standard Gradient: Sobolev Natural Gradient

-Even with~\eqref{eqn:g_ij_approx}, exact computation of the pullback metric for neural networks is in general extremely hard, we give such an example for a two-layer neural network in Appendix~\ref{NN_appendix}.
-To efficiently approximate~\eqref{eqn:g_ij_approx} in practice, in the next subsection, we adapt the Kronecker-factored approximation techniques~\citep{Martens2015,Grosse2016}.
+Even with (\ref{eqn:g_ij_approx}), exact computation of the pullback metric for neural networks is in general extremely hard.
+To efficiently approximate (\ref{eqn:g_ij_approx}) in practice, in the next subsection, we adapt the Kronecker-factored approximation techniques~\citep{Martens2015,Grosse2016}.